hr21don/React-Registration-App/README.md

 # ReactConditionalRendering
 {React Development Journey PT 5}

+## Input

+Type your desired Input into the Username and Password fields rendered on the Register Page.
+Then try to login with those details on the rendered login page.

 ## Output

 On App execution, the example output should display the fields rendered on the Register page, Login Page asking the user to register and Login. || Get in touch if you have trouble launching the app!